Skip to main content

 Human History

 The Chandless region lies within the ancestral territory of several indigenous groups, including Manchineri and other Arawakan- and Panoan-speaking peoples.
 Archaeological evidence throughout Amazonia suggests long-term human presence spanning thousands of years.
 During the rubber boom of the late 19th and early 20th centuries, rubber tappers from northeastern Brazil entered the region, establishing isolated communities along rivers to extract wild rubber from Hevea brasiliensis trees.
 The region's remoteness protected both indigenous groups and rubber tappers from full integration into mainstream Brazilian society.
-Today, the park borders indigenous lands and adjoins territories where isolated indigenous groups are known or suspected to live, making the protection of these forests not only an ecological but also a human rights priority.
+Today, the park borders indigenous lands and is used by uncontacted Mashco-Piro peoples — believed to be the largest uncontacted group in the world — making the protection of these forests not only an ecological but also a human rights priority.
+[1]

 Park History

-Chandless State Park was created in 2004 by the state government of Acre under Governor Jorge Viana, as part of a broader strategy to establish a network of protected areas across the southwestern Amazon.
-Covering nearly 700,000 hectares, it is one of the largest state-level protected areas in Brazil.
+Chandless State Park was created on September 2, 2004 by State Decree No. 10,670 of the government of Acre, as part of a broader strategy to establish a network of protected areas across the southwestern Amazon.
+[1] Covering nearly 700,000 hectares, it is one of the largest state-level protected areas in Brazil.
 The creation built upon earlier state initiatives including indigenous land demarcation, extractive reserves, and national parks, forming one of the most comprehensive mosaics of protected territory in the Amazon.
-Management is carried out by the Acre state environmental agency, in coordination with federal authorities overseeing adjacent indigenous lands.
+Management is carried out by IMAC (Instituto de Meio Ambiente do Acre), in coordination with federal authorities overseeing adjacent indigenous lands.
+A management plan for the park was approved on May 16, 2011.
 The park fulfills both ecological and social objectives, including safeguarding forests, protecting isolated indigenous peoples, and supporting sustainable livelihoods for riverine communities.

 Major Trails And Attractions

 Due to its extreme remoteness and lack of developed infrastructure, Chandless receives very few tourists and remains primarily a scientific research and conservation area.
 Expeditions by boat along the Chandless River offer rare opportunities to observe pristine Amazon forest, river dolphins, and large wildlife including jaguars and tapirs that come to riverbanks.
-Birdwatchers with specialized interests may observe rare species such as harpy eagles and the bare-necked fruitcrow.
+Birdwatchers with specialized interests may observe rare species such as harpy eagles and the numerous bamboo specialists endemic to the region.
 Oxbow lakes within the river system provide productive wildlife viewing.
 The park is not a typical tourist destination but rather a destination for researchers, documentary filmmakers, and adventurous expeditioners prepared for difficult travel conditions.
 Visits are rare and must be carefully planned with park authorities and experienced guides.

 Visitor Facilities And Travel

 Access to Chandless is extremely difficult and requires extensive planning.
 The park has no roads and is reached only by riverboat or small aircraft.
-Most expeditions originate in Rio Branco, the capital of Acre, from which travelers proceed by road to smaller river towns before transferring to boats for multi-day journeys upriver.
+The nearest city is Manoel Urbano, which lies within the municipality covering the largest share of the park.
+[1] Most expeditions originate in Rio Branco, the capital of Acre, from which travelers proceed by road to smaller river towns before transferring to boats for multi-day journeys upriver.
 There are no tourist facilities, accommodations, restaurants, or services within the park, and visitors must be fully self-sufficient with food, water, camping equipment, and fuel.
-Permits from Acre state authorities are required, and contact with indigenous communities requires additional authorization.
-Visits should be organized through experienced expedition operators or research institutions.
+Permits from IMAC (Acre state authorities) are required, and contact with indigenous communities requires additional authorization.
 The dry season from June through September offers the best conditions for travel, as water levels are lower and rainfall less frequent.

 Conservation And Sustainability

 Chandless's remoteness has historically protected it from the deforestation and development pressures that have devastated other parts of the Amazon, but threats are growing.
-Illegal logging, mining, hunting, and incursions by narcotraffickers using remote forest areas for transit pose persistent challenges.
-Deforestation along the park's margins and the expansion of roads and agricultural frontiers in adjacent regions threaten to fragment habitat and isolate the park.
+Illegal logging, mining, hunting, and incursions by narcotraffickers pose persistent challenges.
+Deforestation along the park's margins and the expansion of roads and agricultural frontiers in adjacent regions threaten to fragment habitat.
 Climate change is altering rainfall patterns and intensifying dry seasons, raising fire risks even in normally humid forests.
-Conservation efforts include remote monitoring via satellite, collaboration with indigenous and riverine communities, scientific research, and coordination with Peruvian conservation authorities across the border.
-Chandless remains one of the most important intact forest blocks in the southwestern Amazon and a critical component of continental-scale conservation planning.
+The park adjoins Peru's Manú National Park to the west and the Cazumbá-Iracema Extractive Reserve to the east, forming part of a large transboundary conservation landscape.
+[1] Conservation efforts include remote monitoring via satellite, collaboration with indigenous and riverine communities, scientific research, and coordination with Peruvian conservation authorities.
+The park also hosts the Mashco-Piro, whose rights depend directly on maintaining intact forest.

 Visitor Ratings